 I now live across the bay in San Francisco, which I love.
 However, SF has been featured already, and Berkeley will always be my first home.
 It’s a great place to live and to grow up.
 Berkeley is also home to the University of California at Berkeley.
 From hippie history to civil rights marches, farmers markets to diverse restaurants, hikes in the hills to live music at Freight and Salvage – this is a town rich in culture and experiences.
 And, yes, you’ll still see the odd tie-dye shirt. 🙂

 To begin, here are pictures of my two elementary schools.
 Jefferson (the two pictures on the left) is where I attended Kindergarten, and it is a public school.
-For the rest of elementary school, I attended a Catholic school, The School of the Madeleine.
+For the rest of elementary school, I attended a Catholic school: The School of the Madeleine, the third picture.
 In much of California, the public schools are suffering: budget cuts and mismanaged funds have resulted in very poor performance.
 Many families choose to send their children to a private school if they can afford it or obtain financial assistance.

 Berkeley has many parks, and here is a park and play structure near my childhood home: Cedar Rose Park.
 On a sunny day, you will find families and friends playing, picnicking, and playing soccer or frisbee.
 It’s also a popular place for people to bring their dogs.